Faculty & Staff

 EMU’s VISION Volunteer Center offers multiple programs including Alternative Spring Break (ASB) and Best Buddies.
 VISION also partners with the Washtenaw County Volunteer Database.

-The Institute for the Study of Children, Families and Communities provides support for faculty interested in curriculum collaboration with one of their programs (Bright Futures, Hamilton Crossing and Upward Bound).
+The Institute for the Study of Children, Families and Communities provides support for faculty interested in curriculum collaboration with one of their programs.
+Since 1979, ISCFC has provided research and service resources for local and state-wide community development.
+Faculty with interests in education, health, human services and community development should contact ISCFC to explore research, grant, and current program opportunities.
 They also design and implement engaged scholarly/creative projects and research.

 State and National Community Engaged Networks and Organizations